ATyson145/ATyson145/Erlang Sudoku Solver/README.md

 Steps to build and/or run the software:

 1. Make sure to be inside the src folder of this project before starting.
-2. Type erl into the terminal
+2. Type erl into the terminal to open the Erlang shell
 3. Access the sudoku program by typing c(sudoku).

-Instructions for using the software:

-1. When in the program, you can either generate a new sudoku board and insert values one at a time, or you can type a string into the erlang shell and have the solve function solve the line of numbers.
-2. Make sure when you are typing the string that you start at the upper left corner of the puzzle, then type as though you were reading a book (from left to right, down a line when you reach the end).
-There should be 81 numbers in total.
-3. Use the solve function to print out a visual of the completed sudoku puzzle.
+4. Choose to either input the numbers of the Sudoku puzzle as a binary input or create a new puzzle (of which you can create a new, empty puzzle or input numbers into the puzzle).
+5. Input either the partially filled puzzle or the binary numbers into the solve funciton.

 ## Development Environment